ashwini-kr-sharma/chipatac2020/01_ReadQC.md

 ## FastQC

-Let try running FastQC on some of our `fastq` files.
-Try performing this analysis on different `fastq` files of your choice.
+Let us perform a simple FastQC analysis on the `fastq` file that we viewd above and its control.

 ```
 # Go to your home directory